L5050/Flipside-Mod-Manager/README.md

 ### Usage

-1. Run the Flipside-Mod-Manager application.
+1. Run the Mod-Manager executible.
 2. If your game is not yet extracted, the tool will automatically extract it from `spm.iso` or `spm.wbfs` that it finds in the directory.
 3. You will see a list of available mods to install.
 Each mod will be numbered.
 4. To install a mod, simply enter the corresponding number and press `Enter`.